 In the meantime, goodbye, drought!
 Be seeing you.

-Kathie Dello is the Associate Director of OCCRI, the Deputy Director of the Oregon Climate Service, and works on CIRC’s Coping With Drought effort.
+Kathie Dello is the Associate Director of OCCRI, the Deputy Director of the Oregon Climate Service, and works on CIRC’s Coping With Drought effort with the National Oceanic and Atmospheric Administration’s (NOAA) National Integrated Drought Information System (NIDIS).
 She is a regular contributor to the CIRCulator.
 Follow her on Twitter @kathiedello.